Background:

 Pre-Meeting Testing Results:

-Users struggled to find where to attach files to the agenda.
+Users struggled to locate where files could be attached to an agenda.

 In-Meeting Testing Results: